KarelKubat/smartlog/README.md

 Client types define how a message should be handled.
 Smartlog supports the following types:

 - File-based clients dump messages into a file.
 New clients that point to the same file append to the file instead of overwriting it (this is also the case when you re-run your program and point to the same file as the last time).
 The file may disappear while your program is running; in that case, smartlog will simply re-open it.
-This is practical for logfile rotation: an external script may e.g. move the file and zip it, and smartlog will simply create a new one.
 - A special case is the filename `stdout`, which instructs smartlog to send messges to the console.
 - HTTP clients start an HTTP server where messages can be viewed.
 - Forwarding clients send messages to a remote server.
 Smartlog supports UDP and TCP:
   - UDP is faster, but the network transmission is not guaranteed.
   - TCP is slower, but guaranteed.

 All client types except the forwarding clients can be used stand-alone, i.e., just as a part of your program.
-Forwarding clients require a Smartlog server.
+Forwarding clients normally require a Smartlog server (in test scenarios `nc` or `netcat` can be used).

 ### Smartlog servers need smartlog clients too

 A Smartlog server (which receives messages over TCP or UDP) is in itself useless.
 It needs clients to do something with incoming messages.
-The clients that a server uses are are identical to any client that you'd use in your own program: messages arriving at the server may be sent to a file, to `stdout`, kept for viewing in an HTTP client, or forwarded to next hops (and the story repeats at the Smartlog servers that accept those messages).
+The clients that a server uses are are identical to any client that you'd use in your own program: messages arriving at the server may be sent to a file, to `stdout`, kept for viewing in a browser, or forwarded to next hops (and the story repeats at the Smartlog servers that accept those via-hop-messages).

 Here is an example that uses ready-to-run programs in the package: